puzed/wrapguard/README.md

 ## Limitations

+- Linux and macOS only (Windows is not supported)
 - Currently only supports IPv4
 - TCP and UDP protocols only
 - Performance overhead due to userspace packet processing